pivotal/workstation-setup/README.md

   * Install latest version of vim
   * Do NOT install git-hooks-core, do NOT install Atom or VS code.
   * Do NOT send analytics to homewbrew or google.
-* Do not hide dock on right side for easier remote pairing.
+* Do not hide dock on bottom side for easier remote pairing.

 #### 2018-08